philterd/philter-cli/README.md

 ## License

-This project is licensed under the Apache Software License, version 2.0.
+This project is licensed under the Apache License, version 2.0.

-Copyright 2020 Mountain Fog, Inc.
+Copyright 2020 Mountain Fog, Inc. Philter is a registered trademark of Mountain Fog, Inc.